BattlecraftNetwork/Winglessentials/README.md

 # Winglessentials
  Making custom essentials commands but only the ones we need

 USING ECLIPSE.
-Ask WinglessWhistle for the exact files being used.
+Files that are used...
+ONLY THESE FILES - https://bit.ly/winglessentials-files